-The Science of Chyavanprash: the Ayurvedic Herbal Jam
+The Science of Chyavanprash: The Ayurvedic Herbal Jam

-It is also one of the best rasayanas (a rejuvenating and nourishing formula) and builds ojas (the essence of life).
-In fact, legend has it that Chyavanprash was created for an elderly sage, Chyavana, to help maintain youthfulness and vitality.
+It is also considered one of the best rasayanas (a rejuvenating and nourishing formula) in the Ayurvedic pharmacopoeia.
+It is said to build ojas (the essence related to vitality).
+In fact, legend has it that Chyavanprash was created for an elderly sage, Chyavana, to help maintain youthfulness and vitality.1

-Thousands of years after Chyavanprash was first formulated, Western science has postulated the free radical theory of aging.
-This theory proposes that normal aging results from random deleterious damage to tissues caused by free radicals produced during normal metabolic processes in the body.
+Antioxidants are compounds that inhibit this oxidation process and can be found in large amounts in fruits and vegetables.
 The body naturally seeks to maintain balance by making use of antioxidants produced internally and obtained through ingestion of certain foods and supplements.
 Antioxidant molecules bind with free radicals in such a way that inhibits the damage to tissues that they can cause.
-Thus foods and supplements rich in antioxidants are generally considered to be health promoting.
+Thus foods and supplements rich in antioxidants are generally considered to be health-promoting.

 As illustrated in the following chart, 15 grams of Chyavanprash (1 heaping teaspoon) is shown to have the same ORAC 5.0 value as the combined total of 1 avocado, 1 kiwi, 1 tomato, and a portion of broccoli, celery, potato, and romaine lettuce!

 ORAC 5.0 Chyavanprash Per Serving*